 Also useful are links to news about your practice or your firm's point of view on how particular new legislation might affect small businesses.
 For many practices, a blog is great tool for this, as it allows you or another professional in your firm to jot down a few notes on what you think of a new tax law or how it might affect your clients.
 Then, you can provide a link to the online source where you learned about it and also recommend that they contact you if they have questions about how it might affect them.
 Through a blog and/or a firm newsletter, professionals can reinforce their client relationships by positioning themselves as experts and also urging action on the part of the client, potentially resulting in new client services.
-Authoring articles is another way to position members of your firm as experts, and you can read more about this process at www.CPATechAdvisor.com/go/2746.
+Authoring articles is another way to position members of your firm as experts, and you can read more about this process at www.CPATechAdvisor.com/go/XXXX.

 The most valuable content, however, is often information that probably isn't all that practical for accountants to produce themselves, because it requires expertise and time.
 Such tools include periodic guides for financial and business planning, tax strategies, tax guides, and detailed overviews on tax laws written for individuals and small businesses.
-Fortunately, firms can add these sections to their websites in a syndicated fashion, by subscribing to content packages from companies like BizActions.com, which produce such materials specifically for the websites of professional accounting firms.
-In addition to these resources,
+Fortunately, firms can add these sections to their websites in a syndicated fashion, by subscribing to content packages from companies like might include the latest "cash for appliances" program, which people think of as similar to "cash for clunkers," but is really quite different in every state.
+Do you really want to spend a couple of hours to find out that a client might save \$100 on a new refrigerator?
+Probably not.
+But with information about this energy efficiency rebate program and many other individual and business tax credits and benefits programs automatically updated on your site, your firm can provide valuable information to current and potential clients with no effort.